Read this before buying a HEPA AC filter for your home or business

 And there are other reasons why installing HEPA AC filters is not an appropriate solution for COVID:

-2. Your system probably can’t accommodate a HEPA AC filter.
+2. Your system might not accommodate a HEPA AC filter.

-A HEPA AC filter is typically between 5 inches and 8 inches thick.
-Light commercial and residential air conditioning systems are designed to use much thinner filters.
-The filter housing typically can’t hold a 5 to 8 inch HEPA filter.
+Depending on the type of AC system you have, a HEPA AC filter may be much thicker than a standard one.
+Some light commercial and residential air conditioning systems are designed to use much thinner filters, and the filter housing may not be able to accommodate a thicker filter.
 So you’ll need modifications to your system if you want to install them, which can be expensive (especially for commercial systems with multiple filters).

 3. HVAC HEPA filters can decrease performance and cause breakdowns.

 Because HEPA filters are so dense, your system’s fan may not have enough horsepower to pull air through the filter.
 Without that, the internal pressure drop across the filter can cause a strain on the system.
 Decreased airflow may mean your system can’t cool as well.
 It will need to run longer to reach set temperature.
 That uses more electricity, increases wear on parts, and can lead to more serious component failures.